warestack/cc/Class-6/README.md

 >
 > * This IP address is only accessible within Kubernetes.

-21. Let's create a deployment file called `nano mini-hi-deployment.yaml`.
+21. Let's create a deployment file called `mini-hi-deployment.yaml`.
 The file includes everything we need to deploy three replicas of our app called `minihi`; that is the name of our app!
 We will reuse this in a while, so make sure you remember this name.

 ```bash
 apiVersion: apps/v1